Dozens are sick in E. coli outbreak linked to carrots. Here’s what to know about symptoms and how it spreads

 People typically get E. coli by consuming food or water that is contaminated with infected animal feces or through contact with feces from a person who’s infected.

-Previous research has shown that about half of organic food outbreaks are linked to produce and that may be due to farming methods.
+Research has showed that about half of organic food outbreaks are linked to produce and that may be due to farming methods.

 In order for agricultural products like fruits and vegetables to be certified organic by the US Department of Agriculture, farmers and growers need to avoid using prohibited substances, such as synthetic ingredients, when managing pests, weeds, disease and soil.